stealthBS/demo1-repo/AI notes.md

 ----

 ## Alternatives of ChatGPT paid features :
-If we don't have a paid plan of ChatGPT, then we can find it's same features in other AI chat assistant tools.
+If we don't have a paid plan of ChatGPT, then as of now for learning purpose on how a particular : we can find its (those) same features in other AI chat assistant tools.

 • ChatGPT's Project feature : [Grok](https://grok.com/),
 •